xbytemx/blog/content/post/htb_writeup_-_redcross.md

 Discovered open port 80/tcp on 10.10.10.113
 Discovered open port 443/tcp on 10.10.10.113
 Discovered open port 22/tcp on 10.10.10.113
-...
+Increasing send delay for 10.10.10.113 from 0 to 5 due to 11 out of 29 dropped probes since last increase.
+SYN Stealth Scan Timing: About 3.31% done; ETC: 16:54 (0:15:05 remaining) Increasing send delay for 10.10.10.113 from 5 to 10 due to 11 out of 22 dropped probes since last increase.
+Increasing send delay for 10.10.10.113 from 10 to 20 due to 11 out of 24 dropped probes since last increase.
+SYN Stealth Scan Timing: About 3.94% done; ETC: 17:04 (0:24:46 remaining) Increasing send delay for 10.10.10.113 from 20 to 40 due to 11 out of 23 dropped probes since last increase.
+SYN Stealth Scan Timing: About 4.34% done; ETC: 17:14 (0:33:24 remaining) Increasing send delay for 10.10.10.113 from 40 to 80 due to 11 out of 25 dropped probes since last increase.
+Increasing send delay for 10.10.10.113 from 80 to 160 due to 11 out of 23 dropped probes since last increase.
+SYN Stealth Scan Timing: About 4.56% done; ETC: 17:23 (0:42:11 remaining) Increasing send delay for 10.10.10.113 from 160 to 320 due to 11 out of 26 dropped probes since last increase.
+SYN Stealth Scan Timing: About 4.66% done; ETC: 17:33 (0:51:29 remaining) SYN Stealth Scan Timing: About 4.72% done; ETC: 17:43 (1:00:50 remaining) SYN Stealth Scan Timing: About 4.79% done; ETC: 17:52 (1:09:54 remaining) SYN Stealth Scan Timing: About 4.86% done; ETC: 18:01 (1:18:43 remaining) ...
 FOREVER
 ```